rossigee/backups/README.md

 Source - MySQL Database
 -----------------------

-You can specify one of more mySQL databases to be backed up.
+You can specify one or more mySQL databases to be backed up.

 The 'modules' paramter must contain the `backups.sources.mysql` module and there should be one or more source objects such as: